vamsipriyab24/sql_datawarehouse_ETL_project/README.md

 This project involves:

 **Data Architecture**: Designing a Modern Data Warehouse Using Medallion Architecture Bronze, Silver, and Gold layers.

 **ETL Pipelines**: Extracting, transforming, and loading data from source systems into the warehouse.

 **Data Modeling**: Developing fact and dimension tables optimized for analytical queries.

-**Analytics & Reporting**: Creating SQL-based reports and dashboards for actionable insights
+**Analytics & Reporting**: Creating SQL-based reports

+NOTE:Project credits:DataWithBaraa
+used the datasets if you want to go to the actual link of the project click here https://github.com/DataWithBaraa/sql-data-warehouse-project/tree/main